-It is important to note that all decisions made by the FOI Coordinator can be appealed to the Information and Privacy Commissioner/Ontario (IPC).
+It is important to note that all decisions made by the FOI Coordinator can be appealed to the IPC.
 The IPC is an independent body that has advisory, investigative and order-making powers to ensure that municipalities comply with the provisions of MFIPPA.

 How to Appeal

 An appeal must be made within 30 calendar days of receiving the decision.
-To file an appeal you must write to the Information and Privacy Commissioner's office indicating you are appealing the Municipality's decision.
+To file an appeal you must write to the IPC indicating you are appealing the Municipality's decision.

-- The decision letter will explain the appeal process to the IPC, which the requester can pursue if not satisfied with the decision made by the institution's coordinator.
+- The decision letter will explain the appeal process, which the requester can pursue if not satisfied with the decision made by the FOI Coordinator.

 - Your letter should include a copy of your original FOI request and a copy of the municipal decision letter.
-Forward your request for an appeal with the appropriate fee to the Commissioner's office.
+Forward your request for an appeal with the appropriate fee to the IPC.